Marblehead Green Waste Disposal Services

 Contact Marblehead's Department of Public Works for Seasonal Green Waste Collection & Municipal Composting Programs

-Marblehead residents benefit from robust municipal green waste programs designed to support responsible disposal and community sustainability.
-Seasonal curbside collection typically runs from April through November, with weekly neighborhood schedules and extended pickups during peak fall leaf season.
-Place green waste curbside in biodegradable paper bags or loose piles, ensuring materials are set out away from storm drains and utilities to prevent blockages.
-The town’s Transfer Station offers additional organic drop-off hours for residents with valid permits, with clear guidelines on preparation—no plastic bags per Massachusetts Department of Environmental Protection rules.
-Specialized services include brush and branch pickup (4-foot lengths, 50-pound bundles), Christmas tree collection, and coordinated storm debris removal after Nor’easters or ice storms.
-Finished compost from municipal operations is available for community gardens and residents, with educational workshops supporting best practices.
-For more information, contact:
+Marblehead’s municipal green waste programs are designed to support residents in managing yard debris responsibly while protecting the local environment.
+Seasonal curbside collection typically runs from April through November, with weekly neighborhood schedules and special extensions during peak fall leaf drop.
+Residents should place green waste at the curb, ensuring it is set out away from storm drains and utilities to prevent blockages.
+The Transfer Station offers additional organic drop-off hours for those with resident permits or stickers, and accepts loose materials or those in biodegradable paper bags—no plastic is permitted per Massachusetts Department of Environmental Protection guidelines.
+Specialized programs include brush and branch pickup (4-foot lengths, 50-pound bundles), Christmas tree collection, and coordinated storm debris removal after Nor’easters or ice storms.
+Finished compost from municipal operations is available for community gardens and bulk delivery, and educational workshops are offered to promote sustainable practices.
+For more information on schedules, preparation, and program details:

 Marblehead Department of Public Works